 Is your company going to switch to a new program?
 Or maybe you are looking to add a new skill to your resume.
 The most time and cost efficient way to learn is by signing up for an online learning site.
 Then you can learn the program and go through the course at your own speed.
 As a business owner, you may even want to use this as a training portal for offering continuing education to keep your employees motivated!
 These online learning tools can save you time and keep your business productive.

-Online learning sites are convenient because they allow you to learn whenever you have the time.
+In-state public college for the 2015-2016 school year averaged about $24,000 and a little less than $48,000 for private college.
+Yikes!
+Online learning sites are not only more affordable, they’re also convenient because they allow you to learn whenever you have the time.
 Instead of having a set schedule (like a typical class) you can take part in a class when it’s convenient for you.
 Whether that’s after you put the kids to sleep, before work, or on the weekend.
 You can study and learn on your own time.
 This is a luxury that many of us would love to have when it comes to advancing our education.

 Learn a New Skill